tech-med/medlearnity.com/src/content/wpPages/pages/about/index.md

 ---
 title: 'About Us'
 pubDate: 2020-04-12
 description: 'Medlearnity is an elite tutoring and consulting company that specializes in , , and .
-For over 8 years, we have helped hundreds of aspiring doctors accompl'
+For over 8 years, we have helped hundreds of aspiring doctors accompl.'
 ---

 ### Our Story